thibaudcolas/tailwindcss-vanilla-rtl/README.md

   - Chrome 69 (2018-09-04) and up
   - Edge 79 (2020-01-15) and up
   - Firefox 68 (2019-07-09) and up

+## Compatibility with other plugins

+This plugin works with any other as long as it’s placed _first_ in the `plugins` list.
+Or at least above other plugins that add utilities using the same CSS properties.
+This is so the [CSS source order](https://developer.mozilla.org/en-US/docs/Web/CSS/Cascade#cascading_order) is the same as with core plugins.

+For full RTL support, any additional plugin should also use CSS logical properties and values.

 ## Design decisions